Mexico–United States border wall: First Trump administration (2017–2021)

 On January 25, 2017, the Trump administration signed Executive Order 13767, which formally directed the U.S. government to begin attempting to construct a border wall using existing federal funding, although construction did not begin at this time because a formal budget had not been developed.
-In March 2017, U.S. Customs and Border Protection (CBP) began accepting prototype ideas for a U.S.–Mexico border wall from companies and said it would issue a request for proposals by March 24.
+On February 24, 2017, United States Customs and Border Protection (CBP) announced it would accept prototype ideas for a U.S.–Mexico border wall from companies and said it would issue a request for proposals by March 24, 2017.
+On March 17, 2017, CBP issued two formal Requests for Proposals to acquire conceptual wall designs with the intent to construct multiple prototypes.
+One RFP called for "concrete" wall design and the other RFP called for an "other materials" wall design.